coldbrewlu/Temasek-performance-analytics-Xixun/README.md

 This script computes the **top 3 companies per day** based on **turnover**, defined as:
 $$turnover = price \times volume$$

-## Instructions in running the script
+## Instructions for running the script
 ### 1. Enter the PostgreSQL shall:
 ```bash
 psql -U your_username -d temasek_test